ExtensityAI/symbolicai/docs/source/QUICKSTART.md

 ### Ranking Objects

 Our API can also execute basic data-agnostic operations like `filter`, `rank`, or `extract` patterns.
-For instance, we can rank a list of numbers: #TODO linking of functions
+For instance, we can rank a list of numbers:

 ```python
 # Ranking objects